Sample layout for the ground floor:

 12.5 sm per person

-Where mailbags were once made to collect and transport letters, sheltered spaces with a unique, tranquil atmosphere now unfold.
-Away from the hustle and bustle of the urban environment, a place is emerging here that conveys a sense of security while radiating openness.
-With its clear structure and open passageways, the generously designed entrance area is reminiscent of classic arcades and creates a grand entrance for visitors and users.
+Where postbags were once made – used to collect and transport letters – the ‘Beutel’ building now houses sheltered spaces with a unique, tranquil atmosphere.
+Away from the hustle and bustle of the urban environment, a place is emerging within the site that conveys a sense of security whilst radiating openness.
+The generously proportioned entrance area impresses with its clear structure and open passageways, creating a welcoming first impression for visitors and users.

-The materials used play a decisive role in shaping the building’s character: masonry and steel engage in a dynamic yet harmonious dialogue.
-The masonry conveys warmth, substance, and a connection to architectural history, while the steel structure stands for precision, lightness, and modern dynamism.
-Together, they create an architecture that unites stability and progress.
+The choice of materials plays a decisive role in shaping the building’s character: masonry, steel and timber engage in a dynamic yet harmonious dialogue.
+The masonry conveys warmth and substance, the steel structure stands for precision and lightness, whilst timber elements add a natural quality and enhance comfort.
+Together, they create an architecture that convincingly blends history and modernity.

 Sample layout for the ground floor: